GAHI Webinar - Presenting Empaths, where communities and heritage professionals come together

-We’re excited to invite you to join the next interactive session in the GAHI World Café Series: Building Global Connection — Voices of Change.
-This 90-minute live Zoom event will take place on Thursday, 18th September - at 4:00 pm in the UK.
+We’re excited to invite you to join the next GAHI Webinar which will take place on Thursday, 27th November - at 3:00 pm in the UK.

 Saving Ukrainian Heritage